TakeNotes898/week-6-assessment-Xena889988/interview-questions.md

 5. Consider the Rails routes below.
 Describe the responsibility of each route.

-/users        method="GET"
+  /users        method="GET"   index -- display a list of methods

   /users/1      method="GET"

-/users/new    method="GET"
+  /users/new    method="GET"   show -- return an html form from creating a new method

-/users/       method="POST"
+  /users/       method="POST"  create -- create a new method

-/users/1      method="PUT"
+  /users/1      method="PUT"    update -- update a method

-/users/1      method="DELETE"
+  /users/1      method="DELETE" delete -- delete a method